Skip to main content

 A community healthcare worker's goal is to help others, starting with education.

 To begin your career in community healthcare, you'll typically need a minimum of a high school diploma or associate degree.
-The work done within public health and community healthcare differs from other healthcare fields and impacts communities in different ways requiring different training and understanding of healthcare.
+The work done within public health and community healthcare differs from other healthcare fields and impacts communities in different ways, requiring different training and understanding of healthcare.

-“Unlike individual healthcare delivery, public health investigates the systems and trends that impact behaviors and outcomes within a community collectively," said Rahming.
-“This research facilitates the identification of needs and provision of tools to promote disease prevention, individual empowerment, and improved wellness that enhances the quality of life for all."
+A blue graphic with a white icon of a person.“Unlike individual healthcare delivery, public health investigates the systems and trends that impact behaviors and outcomes within a community collectively," said Rahming.
+“This research facilitates the identification of needs and provision of tools to promote disease prevention, individual empowerment and improved wellness that enhances the quality of life for all."

 Public Health Education: A Growing Field